Nota-NetsPresso/netspresso-trainer/docs/components/data.md

 ### Object detection

-To train an object detection model using NetsPresso Trainer, **the data must be in following formats**:
+To train an object detection model using NetsPresso Trainer, **the data must be in the following formats**:

-- For object model training, there must be a `.txt` file for each training image indicating the original image and the bounding box and class index corresponding to each bounding box of the image.
+- For object detection model training, each training image must have a corresponding `.txt` file indicating the original image and the bounding box and class index corresponding to each bounding box of the image.
 - The format of the bounding box follows the YOLO dataset format ([x_center, y_center, width, height], normalized).
 - Each `.txt` file must contain one line for each bounding box.
 - In this case, training data and validation data can be distinguished in different directories.
 For example, training data can be placed in train/image, train/label directories, and validation data can be placed in valid/image, valid/label directories.